BrockDSL/Introduction-to-ArcGIS-StoryMaps/README.md

 1. On the sidecar panel to the left of the map, add text “Queenston to St. Davids” and format it as a subheading.
 2. Below the subheading, click the plus sign and select Map Action.
-3. Describe this map actions as “Phase One”.
+3. Describe this map action as “Phase One”.
 4. Click the pencil icon   to activate the map options.
 Zoom to Phase One of the route (indicated by the purple line on the map).
 5. Click Save action at the bottom right of the window.
 6. Below the Phase One button, add a paragraph of text describing phase one: